-Skip Logic is a great tool to use to create a customized screener experience for study candidates.
-You can use it to change what questions a candidate sees, dependent on their responses to a previous question.
-You can also use it to prevent leading candidates from seeing certain answers and make sure you’re getting the most honest responses from them.
-If you're new to this feature, take a look at "How does Skip Logic work" to learn the basics.
+Skip logic is a great tool to use to create a customized screener experience for participants.
+You can use it to change what questions a participant sees, dependent on their responses to a previous question.
+You can also use it to prevent leading participants towards certain answers and make sure you’re getting the most honest responses from them.
+If you're new to this feature, take a look at "How does skip logic work?" to learn the basics.

 Once you have the basics down, here are some tips and best practices that will help make your screener even stronger.

-An important thing to keep in mind—and one of the most common misunderstandings—is how reject and finish criteria function.
-Answers that are marked “reject” do not send a candidates to the end of the screener.
-It does, however, capture that this person will no qualify for the study and places them in the Unqualified bucket.
+An important thing to keep in mind—and one of the most common misunderstandings—is how the Reject and Finish criteria function.
+“Reject” answers do not send candidates to the end of the screener.
+They do, however, capture that this person will no qualify for the study, and will show as "Unqualified" on your list of participants.

-If you want to send a candidate to the end of a screener, you need to add skip logic, like this:
+If you DO want a candidate to skip to the end of a screener, you need to add "Finish" skip logic, like this:

-Something to keep in mind: a candidate will always be able to answer all questions on a screener page before being directed somewhere new via Skip Logic.
-If a page of your screener has, for example, 6 questions and the Skip Logic acts on question 3, a candidate will have to answer all 6 questions before being directed to a new page.
+A participant will always be able to answer all questions on a screener page before being directed somewhere new via skip logic.
+If a page of your screener has, for example, 6 questions and the skip logic acts on question 3, a participant will have to answer all 6 questions before being directed to a new page.
 This is another reason why more pages is better.
-You may not want the candidate to see questions 4, 5, and 6 prior to knowing how they will answer question 3.
+You may not want the participant to see questions 4, 5, and 6 prior to knowing how they will answer question 3.

 And we’d recommend using this Skip Logic:

-When in doubt, just remember that the fewer logic clauses you add to a page, the better.
-We don’t currently have a clear way of outlining Skip Logic’s path through a screener and things can get complicated when you combine “and” clauses with “or” clauses, or when you try to add multiple steps of logic to the same page.
-Another reason why we recommend spreading your screener onto multiple pages rather than keeping things condensed!
+When in doubt, just remember that the fewer logic clauses you add to any one page, the better.
+Things can get complicated when you combine “and” clauses with “or” clauses, or when you try to add multiple logic statements to the same page.
+Another reason why we recommend spreading your screener onto multiple pages!

-One of the most frequently used features of Skip Logic is the ability to send a candidate to the end of a screener as soon as they answer a question “incorrectly.”
+One of the most frequently used features of skip logic is the ability to send a participant to the end of a screener as soon as they answer a question “incorrectly.”
 You should use this option when you’re 100% sure you don’t want to speak with any candidate who gives a particular answer.

-While “Send to finish” can be an extremely useful, you may want to consider not using it.
+While “Skip to finish” can be useful, you may want to consider not using it.
 You'll always have access to disqualified candidates, but their responses will be limited if they did not get to finish the screener.
-Keep that in mind, in case there's potential for flex on your criteria.
+Keep that in mind, in case there's potential for flexibility on your recruiting criteria.